Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-Some methods transform the original point cloud to representations other than projected images, voxels and points.
-Examples of such representations include \emph{tangent images}\cite{tatarchenko2018tangent} and \emph{lattice}\cite{su2018splatnet},\cite{rosu2019latticenet}.
-In the former case, Tatarchenko et al.\cite{tatarchenko2018tangent} project local surfaces around each-point to a series of 2D tangent images and develop a tangent convolution based U-Net to extract features.
-In the latter case, SPLATNet \cite{su2018splatnet} adapts the bilateral convolution layers (BCLs) proposed by Jampani et al.\cite{jampani2016learning} to smoothly map disordered points onto a sparse lattice.
-Similarly, LatticeNet \cite{rosu2019latticenet} uses a hybrid architecture that combines PointNet, which obtains low-level features, with sparse 3D convolution, which explores global context features.
+Some methods transform the original point cloud into representations other than projected images, voxels, and points.
+Examples of such representations include tangent images~\cite{tatarchenko2018tangent} and lattice~\cite{su2018splatnet},~\cite{rosu2019latticenet}.
+In the former case, Tatarchenko~et~al.~\cite{tatarchenko2018tangent} project local surfaces around each point to a series of 2D tangent images and develop a tangent convolution-based U-Net to extract features.
+In the latter case, SPLATNet~\cite{su2018splatnet} adapts the bilateral convolution layers (BCLs) proposed by Jampani~et~al.~\cite{jampani2016learning} to map disordered points onto a sparse lattice smoothly.
+Besides, LatticeNet~\cite{rosu2019latticenet} employs a hybrid architecture that combines PointNet, which obtains low-level features, with sparse 3D convolution, which explores global context features.
 These features are embedded into a sparse lattice that allows the application of standard 2D convolutions.

+Although the above methods have achieved significant progress in 3D semantic segmentation, each has drawbacks.
+For instance, multi-view images have more spectral information, like color or intensity, but fewer geometric details on the scene.
+On the other hand, voxels have more geometric information but less spectral information.
+To get the best of both worlds, some methods adopt hybrid representations as input to learn comprehensive features of a scene.
+Dai~et~al.~\cite{dai20183dmv} map 2D semantic features obtained by multi-view networks into 3D grids of scenes.
+These pipelines make 3D grids attach rich 2D semantic as well as 3D geometric information so that the scene can get better segmentation by a 3D CNN.